csx42/DesignPatterns-StudentCourseManagement/README.md

 -----------------------------------------------------------------------
 ## Description:

-Classes:
+## Model classes:

-Model classes: These classes acts as templates for data.
+These classes acts as templates for data.
 Just like database schema.
 Models does not have interfaces because they just act as templates with only getters and setter.
-  Course.java - It has data members related to course.
+1. Course.java - It has data members related to course.
-  Student.java - It has data members realted to student.
+2. Student.java - It has data members realted to student.
-  CoursePreference.java - It has one course object and student preference for that course.
+3. CoursePreference.java - It has one course object and student preference for that course.
-  Results.java- It stores results for final output.
+4. Results.java- It stores results for final output.

-Utility classes:
+## Utility classes:
-StudentCourseManagement.java
+1)StudentCourseManagement.java
-  1)It reads the course input and stores in an array from courseInfo.txt.
+- It reads the course input and stores in an array from courseInfo.txt.
 The reference to this array is passed everywhere.
-  2)It reads student information and preferences of student from coursePrefs.txt.
+- It reads student information and preferences of student from coursePrefs.txt.
 This data along with available course list is used to for student course allocation.
-  3)It validates command line arguments.
+- It validates command line arguments.
-  4) Deletes older output files if exsits.
+- Deletes older output files if exists.

-StudentCourseAllocation.java
+2)StudentCourseAllocation.java
-  1)It gets all the necessary information from StudentCourseManagement.java and allocates courses to student based on FCFS algorithm.
+- It gets all the necessary information from StudentCourseManagement.java and allocates courses to student based on FCFS algorithm.
-  2)Stores the output for each student in Results.
+- Stores the output for each student in Results.

-FileProcessor.java - It contains all the generic functions that can be used for file input and ouptput.
+3)FileProcessor.java - It contains all the generic functions that can be used for file input and output.
-FileInput.java - This class is specifically for reading this assignment input files.
-It methods read data line by line and split's it based on the delimeter.
+4)FileInput.java - This class is reading input files specific to this assignment.
+It methods read data line by line and                       split's it based on the delimiter in the line.
 It uses methods in FileProcessor to do the job.
-FileOutput.java - All the output emiting helper methods are in this class.
+5)FileOutput.java - All the output emitting helper methods are in this class.
 It uses FileProcessor object and implements                     FileDisplayInterface and StdoutDisplayInterface.

-All the classes are coded for interfaces other than model classes.

-For storing the results:
+## Data Structure for storing result :
 A hashmap is used to store the results in Results.java.
 It stores Student id as key and an array of allocated courses as value.
 I have used hashmap for two reasons, It is dynamic as we don't know number of students and we can easily fetch information based on student id.

-Time Complexity:
+## Time Complexity:
 Allocation is based on FCFS algorithm.
 If n is number of students and m is number of preferences given, my worst case time complexity will be T(n) = O(mn).
 Since m=9 for this assignment, T(n) = O(n).

-Space Complexity:
+## Space Complexity:
 If the number of Students is considered as n for space complexity calculation.
 Then space complexity is O(n).

-Some design guidelines used:
+## Some design guidelines used:
-1) I have only used composition in all classes not inheritance because non of the classes have "IS-A" relationship between them.
+1. I have only used composition in all classes not inheritance because non of the classes have "IS-A" relationship between them.
-2) There is no interface for model classes since it stores the information for processing and has only getters and setters.
+2. There is no interface for model classes since it stores the information for processing and has only getters and setters.
-3) Other than model classes others have been coded to the interface.
+3. Other than model classes others have been coded to the interface.

 -----------------------------------------------------------------------
 ### Academic Honesty statement: